Laura-Villain/Lisinopril-model/README.md

 Whole-body PBPK model of Lisinopril.

 ### Repository files

+This repository contains:

+- a [PK-Sim snapshot (*.json) file](https://docs.open-systems-pharmacology.org/working-with-pk-sim/pk-sim-documentation/importing-exporting-project-data-models#exporting-project-to-snapshot-loading-project-from-snapshot) of the current PBPK model
+- static content (e.g. text blocks, *.md files) as inputs for an evaluation plan
+- an evaluation plan (evaluation_plan.json) to create an evaluation report using the snapshot and static text blocks to display the performance of the model

+**The latest release of the snapshot of the model, the evaluation plan and the static content can be found [here](../../releases/latest).**

+**The latest release of the PK-Sim project model file and the respective evaluation report can be found [here](https://github.com/Open-Systems-Pharmacology/OSP-PBPK-Model-Library/releases/latest).**

-Within this repository, we share a whole-body PBPK model of Lisinopril that has been carefully developed using 4 clinical studies of intravenous or oral administration, covering a broad dosing range (2.64 - 20 mg).
+This whole-body PBPK model of Lisinopril has been developed based on clinical data obtained from the literature for intravenous (IV) administration and oral (PO) administration of tablets given in fasted and fed state in healthy, non-obese adults.
+In total, 4 clinical studies were used for model development and evaluation, covering a broad dosing range (2.64 - 20 mg).

-The PK-Sim project file contains simulation examples and the observed data of all clinical studies used for model development and evaluation.
+Further information can be found [here](../../releases/latest).

 ### Version information
 PK-Sim Version 11.